uipo78/Data-Analyst-Nanodegree/P1/README.md

+# Preface

+Unfortunately, I am unable to render the LaTeX parts of this document on Github.
+To see the rendered LaTeX, please run the P1.ipynb on your local system.

-# P1: Test a Perceptual Phenomenon
+# Test a Perceptual Phenomenon

 In this problem set, we investigate the Stroop effect by examining the reaction times of individuals tasked with verbally identifying the color of words whose meanings conflict with their text color (see "Background Information" section of the prompt).